SusanaSantosMoreno/AdMobApp/README.md

 You can get the id of your device in XCode, after linking it, in the simulators panel, in the device tab.

 For the application to run on a real device, it is necessary to apply a requirement.
-A version of IOS equal to or greater than 13 is required.
-There are several bugs in version 13.3, so it is recommended to use a version of IOS from 13.4.
+A version of iOS equal to or greater than 13 is required.
+There are several bugs in version 13.3, so it is recommended to use a version of iOS from 13.4.

 ## Configure the add types